HoSyTuyen/MultilingualGAN/data/test/ReadMe.md

-Add all your test data here
+Put all your test data here